-- a) Each team is entitled to 2 charged timeouts per set. - b) Each time-out will be one (1) minute in length. - c) A time-out may be called only by head coach. - d) Officials may call additional time-outs at their discretion. - e) During officials' time-outs the clock stops
+- a) Each team is entitled to 2 charged timeouts per set. - b) Each time-out will be 30 seconds in length. - c) A time-out may be called only by head coach. - d) Officials may call additional time-outs at their discretion. - e) During officials' time-outs the clock stops